36th and 35th Avenues W

 - 2023: Construction

 The process of developing road projects takes several years.
 Many factors must be considered, including: location of homes; public right-of-way; stormwater runoff, drainage and water quality; wetlands and buffers; hilly terrain; sight distance; soils; traffic volumes; accident history; vehicle and pedestrian access; location of utilities; and information that residents provide about the area.
-Full funding for construction has not yet been obtained.

 - $3.3 million grant from the Washington State Transportation Board